AlaSQL/alasql/README.md

 ### Known Bugs

 1. Semicolon with multiple statements
+2. ORDER BY clause on three or more UNIONS
-2. There are many of them.
+3. There are many of them.
+Please, [give me a chance](https://github.com/agershun/alasql/issues) to fix them

 ### Future Plans